 Through the car window, Eléonore’s gaze met his.
 The woman’s raw, runaway fear met the man’s wild, scathing contempt.

 Eléonore tried in vain to prevent her expression from reflecting the panic that gripped her guts.
 Where could she run?
 Where could she hide?
 Clutching the steering wheel, she no longer felt the cool gusts of air-conditioning.
 Beads of sweat were running from her temples, but she hesitated to wipe her face.
 As if such a gesture would call attention to her.
 She suddenly felt exposed, vulnerable, and isolated.
 One day, a somewhat cynical friend had reproached her for being too attentive to other people: “You can’t go on living in this country if you care about everybody; you have to learn to close your eyes to certain things.
-It’s like when you’re driving: almost all the roads are bad, if you try to avoid every little pothole, you’ll never get where you’re going.
+It’s like when you’re driving: Almost all the roads are bad, if you try to avoid every little pothole, you’ll never get where you’re going.
 If you fret about every petty vendor in the road, you’re finished before you’ve even begun.
 You just have to plow straight through and not worry about splashing mud on them.
 After all, you’re not responsible for the state of things.”
 She wondered whether her failure to notice these people had made them invisible.
 She had trained herself not to look at them, as if they could exist only in relationships she controlled, where they were always in positions of dependence and inferiority, where their nonexistence stemmed from inexorable forces.
 In doing so, had she reduced them to mere shadows?
 Could she in turn become invisible by the strength of her will?
 Could she disappear in this environment where she felt herself so different, so removed from her own class, attracting suspicion and resentment?
 The car windows failed to block the noises, odors, and stares.
 Though she had always refused tinted glass, she now wished she had bowed to the pressure of her family.
 She would have had at least the illusion of being sheltered from the increasingly hostile attention that surrounded her.

 More than all the other wary, irritated, or simply defeated glances that she sensed around her, the gaze of the man slumped behind his jumble of hardware troubled her.
 She didn’t dare turn her head toward him, since she knew that he was following her slightest movements, that she was stranded like a fish out of its bowl and that she was at his mercy.
 If he decided to pelt her with stones or to puncture one of her tires with a cheap screwdriver or chisel from his stock-in-trade, what could she do, what could she say?
-She could only scream, or else stifle her fear, shrink down to disappear from the others’ view and hide cowardly.
+She could only scream, or else stifle her fear, shrink down to disappear from the others’ view and hide like a coward.
 Even if afterward she could be sure of taking her revenge, even if afterward she could resume her usual dominance and make him pay for his misdeeds.
 For the time being he was the stronger one.
 They both knew it, and the windows of the Honda could not shield her.
 They both knew that, too.

 Absorbed in her fear, her unchecked imagination giving free rein to the most violent scenarios possible, Eléonore felt a warm, steady stream of urine gush out and flow down her legs.
 The liquid made its way into her pale yellow flip-flops, the ones she always kept in the Honda for driving, and created an unpleasant sensation between her toes.
 The odor quickly reached her nostrils, and burning tears surged from her eyes.
 She thought at first that she was too frightened to be ashamed, and yet her lips suddenly quivered in embarrassment when she realized that her courtyard helper would be shocked by the stench of urine hanging over the passenger compartment.